 There, 12-year-old Brent Forester became pals with Mitch and Rosalie’s son Charles.
-The two went on to become lifelong friends and when Rosalie was diagnosed with Alzheimer’s in her 70s, Brent P. Forester, MD, MSc, chief of McLean’s Center of Excellence in Geriatric Psychiatry, provided much-needed support to the family.
+The two went on to become lifelong friends and when Rosalie was diagnosed with Alzheimer’s in her 70s, Brent P. Forester, MD, MSc, chief of McLean’s Division of Geriatric Psychiatry, provided much-needed support to the family.

 “When Brent found out about Rosalie’s diagnosis, he came to our house that same night,” recounted Mitch.
 “He told me to bring her to McLean, and he would have her examined and come up with a plan for how to proceed.”

 Rosalie was soon enrolled in a clinical trial at McLean that tested the efficacy of a drug targeting her brain’s amyloid plaques—the protein deposits implicated in the Alzheimer’s disease process.

 Mitch said the team involved in the study, which included David P. Olson, MD, PhD, medical/clinical director of the McLean Imaging Center, was phenomenal.
 “Dr. Olson is the brightest man I’ve ever met—loving, compassionate, and caring.
 Like Brent, he made himself available any time I needed him.”